ael-bekk/so-long42/README.md

 # Description :
-This project is a very small 2D game whith the help of `MinilibX`.
+This project is a small 2D game with 42schools library `MinilibX`.
-It is built to make you work with textures, sprites.
-And some very basic gameplay elements. this project works only on macOS because of the library `MinilibX` that i used, and you need to set up this library first on your mac (GO TO 42 DOC).
+It's built to make you work with textures, sprites and some very basic graphical elements.
+This project works only on macOS because of the library `MinilibX` that i used, and you need to set up this library first on your mac (GO TO 42 DOC).

 # Preview :